-organizing recreational and educational activities for children, integration and promotion of cultural exchange with refugees in local communities, engaging refugees in providing services to the community and to most vulnerable populations, e.g. regeneration of green spaces, recovery and redistribution of unused food, recycling of materials.
+Volunteers are involved in volunteering activities organising recreational and educational activities for children, integration and promotion of cultural exchange with refugees in local communities, engaging refugees in providing services to the community and to most vulnerable populations, e.g. regeneration of green spaces, recovery and redistribution of unused food, recycling of materials.